DigitalPublishingToolkit/tod57/md/17_Treske_Ch14.md

-Sianne Ngai offers three categories or keys to how we experience today’s world as surfacing on social media: *zany blogs, cute tweets and interesting wikis* are categories creating attention.[^17_Treske_Ch14_5] ‘The best explanation for why the zany, the interesting, and the cute are our most pervasive and significant categories is that they are about the increasingly intertwined ways in which late capitalist subjects labor, communicate and consume.’[^17_Treske_Ch14_6]
+Sianne Ngai offers three categories or keys to how we experience today’s world as surfacing on social media: *zany blogs, cute tweets and interesting wikis* are categories creating attention.[^17_Treske_Ch14_5]
+>The best explanation for why the zany, the interesting, and the cute are our most pervasive and significant categories is that they are about the increasingly intertwined ways in which late capitalist subjects labor, communicate and consume.[^17_Treske_Ch14_6]

 They are the material through which we can have perceptions and share judgments that seem most closely related to what we do, say, and use in